 60-70% OF THE EARTH’S SPECIES RESIDE IN THESE 12 NATIONS.

-Australia (where you can play online pokies), Brazil, China, Colombia, Congo (DR Congo), Ecuador, India, Indonesia, Madagascar, Malaysia, Mexico, Peru together hold 60-70% of the world’s species.
+Australia (where you can play online pokies at brands like Fair go casino), Brazil, China, Colombia, Congo (DR Congo), Ecuador, India, Indonesia, Madagascar, Malaysia, Mexico, Peru together hold 60-70% of the world’s species.

 Many of these nations are home to a host of endemic species – that is, species that occur nowhere else.
 Australia is home to 210 endemic mammals (5% of the world’s total), 355 endemic birds, 616+ endemic reptiles (nearly 10% of the world’s total reptiles) and 14,458 endemic plants.

 Unfortunately, many of these countries are also on the UN list of the worst forest-clearing nations (2).

 ORANGE NATIONS ARE MEGA-DIVERSE BUT ALSO IN 20 WORST NATIONS FOR DEFORESTATION.
 YELLOW NATIONS ARE IN 20 WORST FOR DEFORESTATION.
 RED NATIONS ARE MEGA-DIVERSE BUT NOT IN WORST 20 FOR DEFORESTATION.

 The worst land-clearing nations on earth are, in order (in bold are the countries that are also the mega-diverse nations):

 Brazil, Indonesia, Sudan, Zambia, Mexico, Australia, Congo, Myanmar, Nigeria, Zimbabwe, Argentina, Peru, Cote d’Ivoire, Malaysia, Cameroon, Venezuela, Colombia, Bolivia, Ecuador and Angola.